glotzerlab/signac-docs/docs/source/recipes.rst

    To test operations with a small interactive job, a 'test' group can be used to ensure that the operations do not try to run on multiple cores or GPUs.

-Pass options to operations run through containers or another environment
+Passing command line options to operations run in a container or other environment
 ========================================================================

-When executing an operation in a container (e.g. Singularity or Docker) or a different environment ``FlowGroups`` can be used to passed options to an ``exec`` command.
-Below is an example which shows how to use this feature to get debug information from an operation executed in a container.
+When executing an operation in a container (e.g. Singularity or Docker) or a different environment, the operation will not receive command line flags from the submitting process.
+``FlowGroups`` can be used to pass options to an ``exec`` command.
+This example shows how to use the `run_options` argument to tell an operation executed in a container to run in debug mode.

 .. code-block:: python